UPDATED FOR 2017

-Hundreds of fires break out in the New Territories during the Grave Sweeping Festival each year.
+But it is bad news for firefighters and the environment.
+Hundreds of fires break out in the New Territories during the Chung Yeung and Ching Ming festivals each year.

-Have you ever witnessed the Grave Sweeping Festival?
-What are your thoughts about this holiday?
+Have you ever witnessed the Chung Yeung?
+What about the Ching Ming Festival?
+If so, what are your thoughts about these traditional Chinese holidays?

 Please post your comment in the Comment Box below or on Facebook at the following link: Accidental Travel Writer on Facebook.
 And don't forget to LIKE us while you're there!